IIDrGeekII/Checkpoint_Bulk_Commentor/README.md

 ## Checkpoint_Bulk_Commentor

 This program is a shell script written in Bash, a Unix shell that runs in a command-line interface (CLI).
-The program aims to automate the task of checking and and printing bulk comment on all the non-commented rules within a Check Point firewall using API.
+The program aims to automate the task of checking and printing bulk comment on all the non-commented rules within a Check Point firewall using API.

 This script is tested on R80+ and R81+ series GAIA OS.